bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 So it's custodial.
 And when you deposit money into it, you get an IOU.
 And the IOUs have an interesting property where any two IOUs, once they're issued, let's say I'm issued an IOU, I deposit and I get an IOU.
-Steven deposits and gets an IOU.
+Stephen deposits and gets an IOU.
-When Steven goes to redeem that IOU, the mint can't tell if it was him or me.
+When Stephen goes to redeem that IOU, the mint can't tell if it was him or me.
 So every one of these IOUs looks exactly the same.
 And so that's where the privacy comes from, is that you get these little IOUs and everyone looks the same.
 And this is why it has to be kind of a custodial system because it's IOU based.
 And so yeah, you can think of it that way.
-It's very good for custody or it's very good for scalability and it's also very good for privacy and so now let's talk a little bit about the custody side so you have to deposit into a mint.
+It's very good for custody or it's very good for scalability and it's also very good for privacy.

 ## Custody with a federated mint

+Justin Moon: 00:05:09

+Let's talk a little bit about the custody side.
+So you have to deposit into a mint.
 What is a mint?
 So usually when you deposit into something it's like one entity, right?
 There's one entity that runs it and if that entity decides to treat you poorly, you're just out of luck.
-And so how FediMint works is it's something called a `federation`.
+And so how FediMint works is it's something called a federation.
 And a federation just means that instead of one entity running it, there's multiple entities.
 And one example of this is Liquid.
 Liquid is a federation, right?
 So it's a second layer blockchain that has a bunch of features that don't exist on Bitcoin.
-For example, `confidential transactions`.
+For example, confidential transactions.
 These are transactions where the amount is hidden or confidential assets.
 I think you can't even see what the asset is and you can't see the amount either.
 And so, FediMint works similarly underneath and why is that useful?